popphp/popcorn/README.md

 Overview
 --------

 Popcorn PHP Micro Framework is a REST-based micro framework.
-It is a component of [Pop PHP Framework](http://www.popphp.org/).
 It is a small component that acts as a layer for [Pop PHP](https://github.com/popphp/popphp) to enforce the REST-based routing rules of a web application.
 It supports PHP 8.1+.

+`popcorn` is a component of [Pop PHP Framework](http://www.popphp.org/).

 [Top](#popcorn-php-micro-framework)